A spectacular 4-day itinerary in the sierra Gorda Queretaro

 EL CHUVEJE

 It was only a 2 km easy walk.
 I stopped a couple of times to take a few shots until we got to the spectacular waterfall.
-I didn’t swim this time, too cold and I was looking forward to seeing the next spot, even more adventurous.
+I didn’t swim this time, it was too cold, and I was looking forward to seeing the next spot, even more adventurous.

 RIO ESCANELA – CAÑON DE LA ANGOSTURA Y PUENTE DE DIOS

-After another 40 minutes drive, we arrived at our next destination.
+After another 40-minute drive, we arrived at our next destination.
 It’s only a 3 km walk, but the most entertaining one.

 It’s like a natural waterpark.
-Despite the cold, once we arrived at the Puente de Dios I couldn’t resist and jumped in the water pools while Bernard kindly recorded my bravery.
+Despite the cold, once we arrived at the Puente de Dios, I couldn’t resist and jumped into the water pools while Bernard kindly recorded my bravery.

-Although I loved absolutely everything about my tour in the Sierra Gorda, Queretaro, the Cañon de la Angostura, and Puente de Dios were probably the highlight.
+Although I loved absolutely everything about my tour in the Sierra Gorda, Queretaro, the Cañon de la Angostura, and Puente de Dios were probably the highlights.

 DAY 3 SIERRA GORDA QUERETARO ITINERARY – PINAL DE AMOLES – BUCARELI – CUATRO PALOS